-This ain’t my first rodeo but believe me when I say that despite visiting Kyoto once before, I’m still just as in love with this city as I was the first time and perhaps even more so after discovering some hidden gems on my most recent trip.
+This ain’t my first rodeo but believe me when I say that despite visiting Kyoto once before, I’m still just as in love with this city.
+Perhaps even more so after discovering some hidden gems on my most recent trip.
 With as much history and culture as Kyoto, it is little wonder there is always more to discover!
 If you are planning a visit to Kyoto, this is your complete Kyoto city guide to help you plan your visit.

 Kyoto, once the capital of Japan, has played a major role in Japanese culture and history.
 Like stepping inside a time capsule, the city is known for its’ Buddhist temples, gardens, imperial palaces, Shinto shrines and traditional wooden Japanese houses.
 Put simply: this feels like the ancient heart of Japan.
 If I can make just one recommendation, it would be to stay for at least four days!
 There really is so much to discover in Kyoto.

 Get your Bearings: Hōkanji Temple